AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/common-use-cases.md

 ## Opportunities Created {#opportunities-created}

-To view a breakdown marketing’s impact on opportunity creation, select the Overview or CMO boards, expand the Filters, adjust the Metric filter to Opportunities and the Date Type to Created Date.
+To view a breakdown marketing's impact on opportunity creation, select the Overview or CMO boards, expand the Filters, adjust the Metric filter to Opportunities and the Date Type to Created Date.

 To see a total value of opportunities or to view trends over time, use the Growth dashboard and adjust the Date Type to Created Date in the filters.
 Look to the Opportunities and Opportunities Over Time tiles on this dashboard.

-Date Type can also be changed to Touchpoint Date (based on the date of the activity), or to Close Date, which will show the total number of closed-won *and* closed-lost Opportunities.
+Date Type can also be changed to Touchpoint Date (based on the date of the activity), or to Close Date, which will show the total number of closed-won _and_ closed-lost Opportunities.

 ## Closed Deals {#closed-deals}